-In 1998, we recorded special charges of \$167 million at Commercial Electronics comprised of a \$125 million charge to exit a line of business, which included writing off its investment in a Korean business venture, and a \$42 million charge to write down the assets of two operations we had decided to sell to estimate fair value.
+In 1998, we recorded special charges of \$167 million at Commercial Electronics comprised of a \$125 million charge to exit a line of business, which included writing off its investment in a Korean business venture, and a \$42 million charge to write down the assets of two operations we had decided to sell to estimated fair value.

-In 1999, we recorded \$195 million of charges for contract-related adjustments of which \$180 million was reflected as a reduction of sales.
+In 1999, we recorded \$195 million of charges for contract-related adjustments of which \$165 million was reflected as a reduction of sales.
 We recorded restructuring charges of \$137 million comprised of a \$102 million restructuring charge to reduce the workforce and vacate and dispose of facility space primarily at our defense electronics businesses, and \$35 million for higher than originally estimated exit costs related to the TI Defense and Hughes Defense actions.
-We recorded a \$35 million special charge related to Iridium LLC, of which \$21 million was included in operating income and \$14 million was included in other expenses.
+We recorded a \$35 million special charge related to Iridium LLC, of which \$15 million was included as a reduction of sales, \$6 million was included in cost of sales, and \$14 million was included in other expenses.
 We also recorded a \$33 million special charge to further write down inventory and receivables related to a Korean business venture and a \$6 million special charge to exit the personal rapid transit business.